Megha849/HygieiaDocs/pages/hygieia/proxyauthentication.md

 ## Developer Settings

-Update the following properties in your Maven `settings.xml` file:
+Update the following properties in your Maven `\.m2\settings.xml` file:

 ```bash
 ...